20 Ways AI Could Transform PR and Communications

 At Marketing AI Institute, we've spent years researching and applying AI in marketing for clients of our marketing agency (PR 20/20) and across our own media properties.

-In that time, we’ve identified a handful of transformative ways AI could change how we do PR and marketing communications in the next five years.
+In that time, we've identified a handful of transformative ways artificial intelligence could change how PR professionals and PR practitioners do their work in the next five years.

-AI is capable of performing all of the use cases below right now, but that doesn’t necessarily mean that you can buy the technologies today to do every one of them.
+AI in PR is capable of performing all of the use cases below right now, but that doesn't necessarily mean that you can buy the technologies today to do every one of them.

-Since AI is built to complete narrow tasks, someone has to envision a use case, and then a invest in applying AI to make it smarter (i.e. AI-powered).
+Since artificial intelligence is built to complete narrow tasks, someone has to envision a use case, and then invest in applying AI to PR skills to make them smarter (i.e. AI-powered).

-So, think of this list as more of a, “what technology companies could/should build to make PR more efficient and effective."
+So, think of this list as more of a, "what technology companies could/should build to make public relations more efficient and effective."
 It's designed to serve as a useful forward-looking guide for PR professionals and professional communicators.

 - Produce press releases and media reports with natural language generation (NLG).